 These strategies help improve prosocial student conduct and academic engagement while also creating a calm environment.

-Principle of Classroom Management methods
+Principle of Classroom Management

 The following are various principles of classroom management methods:

 1. Set an example